The Emergence of Literature in Eighteenth-Century France: The Battle of the School Books

-My first book, under review with Oxford University Studies in the Enlightenment, argues that the emergence of several key, modern ideas of ‘littérature’ in France (as ‘an aesthetically pleasing text’, ‘a national canon’, and ‘a discipline for study’) was propelled by an understudied debate about how to reform literary teaching in the early modern boys’ schools, the collèges.
+My first book, published with Oxford University Studies in the Enlightenment (Liverpool University Press, 2023), argues that the emergence of several key, modern ideas of ‘littérature’ in France (as ‘an aesthetically pleasing text’, ‘a national canon’, and ‘a discipline for study’) was propelled by an understudied debate about how to reform literary teaching in the early modern boys’ schools, the collèges.

 This debate began in 1762, catalysed by the twin events that were the expulsion of the Jesuits (who ran over 30% of French collèges), and the publication of Rousseau’s controversial treatise-cum-novel, Émile, ou de l’éducation.
 In a matter of months, the Jesuit expulsion left tens of thousands of boys without teachers: if there was a single crisis in education in eighteenth-century France, this was it.
 Yet, with the Jesuits gone – their Latin curriculum and traditional methods of teaching ‘belles-lettres’ widely discredited – this crisis also presented an opportunity.
 Perhaps ‘ces risibles collèges’, as Rousseau branded them, might be reformed.
 But how?
 Parlementaires, teachers, gens de lettres, and journalists all had ideas, which they argued about over the course of over 200 texts, published between 1762 and 1789.
 What place should Latin occupy in the collège curriculum?
 What texts and authors were French ‘classics’?
 How should teachers be trained?
 And what classroom exercises could replace things like memorisation, dispute, and translation into Latin?
 These were the matters disputed during this overlooked quarrel.
 To bring it into view, and to underline the discursive form it was seen to have at the time, I call it the Querelle des collèges.